Mitsui & Co. (Australia) Ltd.

 Mitsui's coal investments

 Mitsui began investing in coal mines in the 1960s and since then has steadily expanded its investment portfolio.
-Today, our group company Mitsui Coal Holdings has interests in seven projects across Queensland and New South Wales, which produce thermal coal and coking coal.
+Today, our group company Mitsui Resources Pty.
+Ltd. has interests in seven projects across Queensland and New South Wales, which produce thermal coal and coking coal.

 Our Coal Division team trades coal between Australia and Japan, and markets this coal to major Japanese steel mills, power utilities and general industries.
 The team also facilitates coal-trading transactions with other Asian nations, where demand for Australian coal is growing.